Culinary Arts - BS

-Professional competencies, presented in the academic classroom and practiced in upper-level laboratory class settings, include financial and human resource management, food safety, self-discipline, effective communication and other attributes necessary to effectively lead teams within food-service organizations.
+Professional competencies, presented in the academic classroom and practiced in upper-level laboratory class settings, include financial and human resource management, food safety, self-discipline, effective communication and other attributes necessary to effectively lead teams within food service organizations.

-Elective credits, within or outside of the major, allow students to explore diverse topics within the food industry or to focus their passion in a specialized area of study.
+Elective credits, within or outside of the major, allow students to explore diverse topics within the food industry or focus their passion in a specialized area of study.
 The opportunities are vast and include farm-to-table cookery, baking and pastry, beverage service, brewing, sommelier, nutrition, business, professional communication and more.

 A four-year program leading to a bachelor of science degree